OlPrognimak/ordermanager/README.md

 *As a design tool for the layout I can recommend the "TIBCO Jaspersoft" Studio: https://community.jaspersoft.com/project/jaspersoft-studio

 ## Invoice pdf
-The Invoice in PDF format generates from the data which is saved to the database with using **invoiceform** comonent and printed out bei using **printinvoice** component.
+The Invoices in PDF format generates from the data which is saved in the database with using **invoiceform** component and printed out bei using **printinvoice** component.